atticuscornett/mimacro-docs/Writerside/topics/Plugin-API-Versions.md

 - `pluginAPIVersion` key must now be supplied in `package.json` for plugin to run.

 ### Other Changes

+- No other changes in this API version.

 ## Version 1
 Supported mimacro versions: `1.0.0` to `1.0.1`